mayukojpn/force-update-translations/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Download WordPress theme/plugin translations and apply them to your site manually even if their language pack haven't been released or reviewed on translate.wordpress.org
+Download WordPress plugin translations and apply them to your site manually even if their language pack haven't been released or reviewed on translate.wordpress.org

 == Description ==

-Download WordPress theme/plugin translations and apply them to your site manually even if their language pack haven't been released or reviewed on translate.wordpress.org
+Download WordPress plugin translations and apply them to your site manually even if their language pack haven't been released or reviewed on translate.wordpress.org

 == Screenshots ==